Eating Well at a glance

 Eating Well by itself will not likely prevent, cure, or control cancer.
 Like every other therapy or approach included on this website, Eating Well is one component of an individualized integrative plan rather than a stand-alone therapy.

-Every Wednesday | 4 PM PST/7 PM EST
+Every 2nd Wednesday | 4 PM PST/7 PM EST

-Join our free weekly community Q&A sessions with Dr. Mary Hardy, a renowned integrative medicine physician, as she answers your questions about managing cancer treatment side effects, communicating effectively with your healthcare team, and incorporating healthy living practices into your daily routine.
+Join our free monthly community Q&A sessions with Dr. Mary Hardy, a renowned integrative medicine physician, as she answers your questions about managing cancer treatment side effects, communicating effectively with your healthcare team, and incorporating healthy living practices into your daily routine.
 This is a unique opportunity to get expert advice tailored to your needs, in a supportive and compassionate environment.

 Reserve your spot today ›